Mortimer333/Operator/README.md

+# DO NOT USE!
+THESE LIBRARY DOESN'T HAVE ALL DEPENDENCIES

 # Operator

 This library is pretty big so no tutorial here how to use it.
 If you want to know send me an e-mail mortimer333@vp.pl.